-Racial Segregation and Jim Crow Era
+Racial Segregation and the Jim Crow Era

-The black community was consistently harassed and in the trailer of the film, the audience even sees a superior officer telling the soldiers that they are expected to follow the racial code.
+The black community was consistently harassed, and in the trailer of the film, the audience even sees a superior officer telling the soldiers that they are expected to follow the racial code.
 In another shot, a white man proceeds to spit in a soldier’s face, and the soldier does not even retaliate.
-Hence, the film discusses how prevalent racism was in society back then, and how it was even encouraged by the whites.
+Hence, the film discusses how prevalent racism was in society back then and how it was even encouraged by the whites.

 Constant Clashes With The Police